bonitasoft/bonita-doc/md/get-bonita-provided-applications.md

-# Deploying the Bonita User and Admin Applications
+# Deploying the Bonita User and Administrator Applications

 This page describes how to get the two applications and how to deploy them into a bundle or the cloud.